 Pricing and Administration Summary:

-Participants currently may select from seven learning outcomes (VALUE rubrics) for their VALUE Institute assessment purpose.
-The seven learning outcomes can be found here.
+Participants currently may select from eight learning outcomes (VALUE rubrics) for their VALUE Institute assessment purpose.
+The eight learning outcomes can be found here.

 You may choose to assess one learning outcome or multiple learning outcomes.
 No matter your selection, a maximum of 100 artifacts can be assessed per learning outcome, and if appropriate a single artifact may be assessed for a maximum of two learning outcomes.